dstenb/dawm/README.md

 $HOME/.config/dawm/autorun.
 This file can be a shell script.
 The file must have the executable flag set.

+The file can be created with the following command:

+    echo "#! /bin/sh" > ~/.config/dawm/autorun && chmod +x ~/.config/dawm/autorun

 License
 ------------
 See the LICENSE file.